Carl Sean McMahon

 Category Overview

-This category focuses on elk (or wapiti) sculptures.
-Elk are stunning, graceful animals with a certain majestic quality.
-I have created a variety of elk sculptures, including a large exterior piece made from a 1913 linotype printing press, which now stands outside the Castlegar airport.
+This category features elk (wapiti) sculptures.
+Elk are graceful, striking animals with a strong sense of majesty.
+I have created a range of elk sculptures, including a large outdoor piece made from a 1913 Linotype printing press, now permanently installed outside the Castlegar airport.

 The bugling posture of the elk captures the essence of its call to the wild.
 I have sought to represent this through several of my elk sculptures.